Hebilicious/web3-ipfs-plugin/README.md

 The node tests can be found in the test directory

-- `helia.test.ts` : Are here to test that the IPFS setup as well as vitest are working properly.
 - `e2e.test.ts` : Tests the 2 main methods of the plugin according to the exercise.
+- `helia.test.ts` : For debugging purpose, to test that the IPFS setup as well as vitest are working properly.

 Run the tests with `bun run test`.
 This will use vitest and node.js under the hood.